Legal protection and insolvency

 Source: The Office of Bankruptcy Ombudsman

-The year-on-year number of debtors declared bankrupt decreased by 13 per cent in 2017.
-There are currently 2,966 bankruptcy proceedings pending of which 484 will continue under public receivership with state funds.
+As shown in Figure 1, the number of debtors declared bankrupt in 2019 rose by 5.7 per cent year-on-year.
+There are currently 3,131 bankruptcy proceedings pending, of which 486 will continue under public receivership with state funds.

-The number of special audits has remained on the previous year’s level.
-Special audits ordered by the Bankruptcy Ombudsman are mainly conducted on insolvent bankruptcy estates, in which the administrator has identified the cause for a more detailed investigation into the operations of the debtor prior to the bankruptcy.
+The number of special audits remained at the previous year's level (Figure 2).
+Special audits ordered by the Bankruptcy Ombudsman are mainly conducted on insolvent bankruptcy estates, in which the administrators have determined that there is a need for a more detailed investigation into the operations of the debtor prior to bankruptcy.

-The special audit costs decreased by 15 per cent from the previous year.
-As special audits are carried out in insolvent bankruptcy estates, recovery is only possible if the bankruptcy estate manages to accumulate its funds through a recovery action or criminal compensation.
+As special audits are carried out in insolvent bankruptcy estates, recovery is only possible if the bankruptcy estate manages to accumulate enough funds through recovery actions or criminal compensation, for instance.

 Source: The National Administrative Office for Enforcement